GaryJC/GarminWatchApp/README.md

 ## Project Name & Pitch
 Team-GA-Redback

 This is a software project of subject COMP90082 at The University of Melbourne.
 Through this project, a user with a Garmin watch can receive a workout via the CoachingMate platform.
 When they complete their workout, they are able to send the data from the watch to the Dashboard for viewing by themselves and their coach.
-In this project, the final product of our team is to achieve transferring data from Garmin watches to the CoachingMate backend by using the Garmin APIs, using the Garmin developer resources.
+In this project, our team mainly has two tasks: the frontend part and the backend part.

+The backend part synchronic the data from Garmin Connect, retrieving data reflecting the status of athlete daily life, built with Springboot framework.
+Our main task is responsible for fixing the old version bug, as well as integrating more features into existing code.
+Data collected in Garmin Connect is acquired through Garmin wearable.
+Data will be displayed on the frontend part.

+The frontend part is mainly about the development of the dashboard.
+We need to design better user interfaces based on human-computer interaction theory.
+Visualize the data collected by the backend and present them to the user.

 ## Project Status

 This project is currently in development.
+1. user is able to create an account, synchronizing the data retrieve from Garmin connect.
+2. user’s data saved in the MongoDB database in a standard way, which is convenient for future development.
+3. user can view all his activity data, under viewing of the list.
+4. completely fix the bug of the old version

+Future tasks:：
+1. create more api retrieving data for front end, including activity details, and echo data.
+2. delete redundant code

 ## Backend Flow